 You can use both ESS and DS8000 volumes in the H1 volume role.
 If ESS and DS8000 storage systems are both used in the H1 role, the DS8000 storage system performs Incremental Resync processing, and the ESS storage system performs a full copy operation.
-Because you cannot use the Incremental Resync function with ESS, a full copy is required when you change from H1->H2->H3 to H1>H3 and from H2->H1->H3 to H2->H3.
+Because you cannot use the Incremental Resync function with ESS, a full copy is required when you change from H1->H2->H3 to H2->H3.